 For the best view, visit the Mountain Fire Lookout Tower in late September and early October - typically the time of year when fall foliage is at its peak in Oconto County.
 The Mountain Fire Lookout Tower is located 3 miles north of Mountain and is open from 8 a.m. until sunset until Nov.
 1. Visiting the site is free, but donations are appreciated. (pictured above)

 Lakewood will usher in the season of fall at Festi Fall, an outdoor celebration of food, live music, and artisans on Saturday, Sept.
-17, from 10 a.m. to 4 p.m.
+16, from 10 a.m. to 4 p.m.
 Stroll through the heart of Lakewood to view artist demonstrations and see handicrafts created by talented Northwoods artists.
 Grab a bite to eat, sample local/global wines, and enjoy open-air musical performances.
 Festi Fall features over 30 vendors displaying a wide array of merchandise, including jewelry, rugs, jams, paintings, photos, ceramics, and wood carvings.
-The enchanting boutiques and shops in Lakewood also will participate in Festi Fall, opening their doors to festival shoppers.
+Lakewood's enchanting boutiques and shops will also participate in Festi Fall, opening their doors to festival shoppers.
 Food stands will be serving a variety of food and refreshments.
 Public parking will be available, and Lakewood’s public restrooms will be open during the festival.
-Mark your calendar for Festi Fall, September 17, in Lakewood.
+Mark your calendar for Festi Fall, September 16, 2023, in Lakewood.

 This event has been hosted by the Lakewood Area Enchanting Shops for over ten years.
 If you would like to be a vendor at this event, please contact Cyndi at Northern Perks at 715-276-3473 for more information.